Alpha-Ronald/task_tracker-app/README.md

-# Task tracker
+# Task tracker app

-starting with 2 pages.
+Contains a Habits List and a To-Do list.

-## Page 1
+It's a practice project using the Provider state management to handl logic.

-* Display compulsory tasks and custom tasks.
-[Use already assigned tasks]
+## Features include:

-## page 2 - Create a new habit
+Add tasks to the list,
-State management [Provider]
+Remove tas=sks from the list,
-* once
+Edit tasks.

-* Every day
+## Other features:
-  -Set a reminder
+Date and time settings, Setting up frequency of tasks.